Greta Thunberg sets sail for NY climate summit | DW | 14.08.2019

 Herrmann, who in 2015 sailed heat-thawed Arctic waters and helps run a climate-awareness sailing program for school pupils, said the exact route to New York depended on avoiding the Atlantic's equatorial hurricane season.

-"Perhaps we'll sail northerly around one of other lows (air pressure zones),” said Herrmann.
+"Perhaps we'll sail northerly around one of the other lows (air pressure zones)," said Herrmann.

 "I can imagine that because of her impressive understanding of climate issues she'll bring a strong curiosity for the weather and navigation," he added.